manuelbieh/react-book/hooks/hooks-api.md

 Normally the `useEffect()` Hook or its associated effect function is executed after each render of a component.
 This way, we ensure that the effect is executed each time once of its dependencies have changed.
 If we access state or props of a component within the effect function, the side effect should also be executed if one of the dependencies change.
 If we wanted to display profile data of a particular user and requested this data from an API, the API request should also be initiated if the user's profile that we want to look at changes while the component is already mounted.

 However, this might lead to a lot of unnecessary calls of this function and it might even be executed if no data has actually changed since the last render \(which are relevant for the side effect\).
 This is why the React allows us to define a **dependency array** as a second parameter in the **effect function**.
-Only if at least one value in the **dependency array** has changed, the function will be called again.
+Only if one or more values in the **dependency array** have changed, the function will be called again.
 Let's put our previous example into a little code snippet:

 ```javascript
 useEffect(() => {